neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

   - `owner(): Promise<AddressString>` - a method that returns a `Promise<AddressString>` which resolves to the current value of the `owner` property of the smart contract.
   - `myValue(): Promise<string>` - a method that returns a `Promise<string>` which resolves to the current value of the `myValue` property of the smart contract.
-  - `setMyValue(value: string): Promise<TransactionResult<InvokeReceipt<void, ContractEvent>, InvocationTransaction>>` a method which takes a `string` parameter to set as the current value of `myProperty` and that returns a `Promise` that resolves to a `TransactionResult` object.
-We'll talk more about this somewhat complex looking `TransactionResult` type in the next section.
+  - `setMyValue(value: string): Promise<TransactionResult>` a method which takes a `string` parameter to set as the current value of `myProperty` and that returns a `Promise` that resolves to a `TransactionResult` object.
+We'll talk more about the `TransactionResult` type in the next section.

 Notice how the smart contract client APIs correspond directly with the properties defined in the smart contract.
 The main difference is that reading properties requires an asynchronous action - we need to make a request to a node to determine the current value.
-Thus, the methods return a `Promise` which will resolve to a value with the type of the property.
+Thus, the methods return a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which will resolve to a value with the type of the property.

 `setMyValue` works the same as a normal instance method, which we'll cover in the next section.

 ## Methods